nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Lock Script Hash

-A [Blake2b](#blake2b) hash of a lock script which is used as an identifier for the script when referenced by a Cell.
+A [Blake2b](#blake2b) hash of a Lock Script which is used as an identifier for the Script when referenced by a Cell.

 #### See Also